thunderbug1/Clark/work_protocol-Alex.md

 	First tests with the falcon input device and incorporating the necessary libraries to use it.
 	Helping Amy with the code for the encoders.

+2/12/2015 12:00-14:00 B434 -- 2h

+	Implementation of spring effect to center the falcon mouse in the middle of its´ coordinate system.
+	Implementation of haptic feedback when the IK-solver cannot find a solution anymore.

+5/12/2015 11:30-15:00 HOME -- 3.5h

+	Reading Chirs´ code and planing of how to integrate the new code.
+	Writing a list of necessary robot functions according to the existing code and serial protocol.
+	Problem: the number of sonar sensor is hardcoded to 16.
+The new robot has less sensors and a change of the number would require rewriting the haptic interface code.
+	Planed solution: the new robot should, to be compatible, return standard values for all non existing sensors so that the old code can be used.